smcgill3/zeromq-matlab/README.md

 ZeroMQ mex bindings for MATLAB.
 This version is known to work with ZeroMQ 3.2.2 on Mac OSX 10.8.3 with MATLAB 2012b and on Ubuntu 12.04 with MATLAB 2013a.

+Tested with ZeroMQ 4.0.5 on MATLAB R2015a.
+TCP needs two different hosts.

-Requires ZeroMQ 3.2.2 to be installed first (see below)
+Requires ZeroMQ to be installed first (see below)

 To build, run "make"